sous-chefs/sc-mongodb/mongodb/README.md

 `mongodb::replicaset` recipe to all shard nodes, and make sure that all shard nodes which should be in the same replicaset have the same shard name.

-For more details, you can find [tutorial for Sharding + Replication](https://github.com/edelight/cookbooks/wiki/MongoDB%3A-Replication%2BSharding) in the wiki.
+For more details, you can find a [tutorial for Sharding + Replication](https://github.com/edelight/cookbooks/wiki/MongoDB%3A-Replication%2BSharding) in the wiki.

 # LICENSE and AUTHOR: